Updated April 14, 2023

-You can install iOS 8 in all of above compatible device listed above.
-However, iPhone 4s, iPhone 5, iPad 2, iPad (3rd generation), iPad (4th generation) and iPad Mini (1st generation) are 32-bit device and soon will become obsolete.
+You can install iOS 8 on all the compatible devices listed above.
+However, iPhone 4s, iPhone 5, iPad 2, iPad (3rd generation), iPad (4th generation), and iPad Mini (1st generation) are 32-bit devices and will soon become obsolete.

-Apple has recently forced developers to publish app on App Store build on 64-bit rather than 32-bit.
-This link Apple Developer will give you more details about 64-bit and iOS 8 requirement for App updates.
+Apple has recently forced developers to publish apps on App Store built on 64-bit rather than 32-bit.
+This link, Apple Developer, will give you more details about 64-bit and iOS 8 requirements for App updates.

-Swipe left to get More, Flag and Trash options (shown in screenshot 1).
-You can flag an email in order to identify it from others.
-Select Trash to delete email directly.
-More button brings up menus to reply, forward, flag, mark as read, move to junk, move to folder and set an alert notification (shown in screenshot 2)
+Swipe left to get More, Flag, and Trash options (shown in screenshot 1).
+You can flag an email to identify it from others.
+Select Trash to delete the email directly.
+More button brings up menus to reply, forward, flag, mark as read, move to junk, move to folder, and set an alert notification (shown in screenshot 2)

 Also, a longer left swipe will trash any message directly.

-Swipe right will prompt option to mark it as unread (shown in screenshot 3) whereas longer swipe right automatically sets to read state without needing to tap.
+Swipe right will prompt the option to mark it as unread (shown in screenshot 3), whereas a longer swipe right automatically sets to read state without needing to tap.

 Apple provides support for “Notify me” alerts in iOS 8.
-You can configure alert to play when Mail receives a reply to important message.
-Simply click on blue bell icon that appears in subject line when composing a message (show in screenshot 4).
+You can configure an alert to play when Mail receives a reply to an important message.
+Simply click the blue bell icon in the subject line when composing a message (shown in screenshot 4).

-You can also set alert by swiping right and select “More”.
-This opens prompt containing “Notify Me” (shown in screenshot)
+You can also set an alert by swiping right and selecting “More”.
+This opens a prompt containing “Notify Me” (shown in the screenshot)

-There are several different third-party keyboards available on App Store such as Swift Key (free), Fleksy and Swype (for $0.99).
-You can install third-party keyboard like you install any app from App Store.
+Several third-party keyboards are available on App Store, such as Swift Key (free), Fleksy, and Swype (for $0.99).
+You can install a third-party keyboard like any app from App Store.

-Once you install keyboard successfully you have to add it before using.
-You can add new keyboard using below steps (shown in screenshot 5):
+Once you install the keyboard successfully, you must add it before using it.
+You can add a new keyboard using the below steps (shown in screenshot 5):